 At this time, our preference is to be contacted by email at email@example.com

-Continue to call our provincial number 1-866-412-4222 or call your contact at the Foundation, as we have forwarded our desk phones to our mobile.
+Continue to call our provincial number 1-866-412-4222 or call your contact at the Foundation.
 Email is still a very viable option and you can also continue to donate online.

-Please know we are thinking about you and your loved ones and appreciate the role we get to play in your lives.
+Please know we are thinking about you and your loved ones as we all navigate the effects of the pandemic and appreciate the role we get to play in your lives.
 This is an organization of Albertans helping Albertans and right now, that’s even more important than ever.

 Stay tuned to this page and our social media channels for updates.